Web Auth API

-- The user clicks the widget button and gets redirected to the official Waves.Exchange app, along with some data from the widget.
+The user opens the link and gets redirected to the official Waves.Exchange app to login the system.

-- If the user proceeds, the data will be signed with the user's private key.
+After logging in the user provides to your site the access to the address and the data is signed with the user's private key.

 Due to the length limitations of the query string all parameters are expressed with one character.